-The High Sierra Committee is pleased to announce the addition of the Coyote Lake Trail to its 2019 lineup!
+The High Sierra Committee is pleased to announce the addition of the Coyote Lake Trail and Mirror Lake to its lineup!

 Now we have six trail rig runs and two SXS runs spanning two days that will keep you entertained.

 Saturday’s lineup consists of semi-easygoing Brewer Lake trail or the more intense Bald Extreme run.
 New for 2020 is a run up to Mirror Lake.

 Brewer offers an easier environment that gets challenging right at the lake.
 Nice thing is you can elect to run all the way down to the lake, or stop just short of the lake to avoid the larger obstacles.
 It is up to you!

 Our Bald extreme run mirrors the Moonlight Madness run but is held during the day.
 With the Bald Extreme run there is plenty of opportunity to test your rig out, but with options to go around the hard spots if you choose to do so, making it enjoyable for everyone.
 Please note that the Bald Extreme run requires at least one locking differential in the vehicle.

-Sunday’s lineup consists of the Swamp Lake Trail, Bald Mountain Trail and new for 2019 Coyote Lake Trail.
+Sunday’s lineup consists of the Swamp Lake Trail, Bald Mountain Trail and introduced in 2019 the Coyote Lake Trail.